-The operating principle of the aluminum oxide sensor is that its capacitance varies with the moisture concentration.
-The sensor is capable of both ppm and dew point measurements in most industrial gas streams.
-The electronics are mounted internally and process the signal from the sensor and display the readings on the front display panel.
+The capacitance of the aluminum oxide sensor varies with the moisture concentration.
+The internal electronics process the signal from the sensor and display the readings clearly on the front display panel.

-An aluminum layer on a ceramic support is anodized to form a thin porous layer of aluminum oxide.
-The aluminum oxide is then coated with a thin, permeable layer of gold.
+An aluminum layer on a ceramic support is anodized, forming a thin porous layer of aluminum oxide.
+This is coated with a thin, permeable layer of gold.
 The gold and the aluminium layers form the sensor electrodes.

 Figure 1.
 Cross-section of aluminium oxide sensor.

-The gold layer is permeable to moisture and conductive.
-This forms the second electrode of a capacitor.
+The gold layer is permeable to moisture and it’s also conductive.
+And this forms the second electrode of a capacitor.

 The pores in the aluminium oxide layer absorb moisture from the gas stream in amounts directly proportional to the moisture content of the gas stream.